-Line 6: This line is no longer used on the form.
+Line 6: This line is reserved for future use.

-Line 7: State Tax Refund: If you have a taxable state tax refund on your regular tax return, it does not count as taxable income for AMT purposes because you do not receive a corresponding deduction for state taxes.
+Line 7: State Tax Refund: If you have a taxable state tax refund on your regular tax return, you get to remove it from your income for AMT purposes because you do not receive a corresponding deduction for state taxes.

 Line 8: Investment Interest: The investment interest deduction may be different for AMT purposes because it depends on whether you have taxable private activity bond interest (see line 12).
 If you do, you may have an additional deduction for investment interest.